EL-HOUSS-BRAHIM/EL-HOUSS-BRAHIM/README.md

 <p align="center">
-  currently I'm building watch party platform second version 😁😁😎. also building quick chat website V2 😭😭.
+  currently I'm building watch party platform second version 😁😁😎. also building quick chat website V2 😭😭. also at the same time building a SaaS for a mailbox using AWS SES + S3 + LAMBDA function 🙂.
 </p>

 <div align="center">